Skip to main content

 • You can simplify the originator's code by allowing the caretaker to keep track of the originator's state history.

-What are some of the Memento pattern's drawbacks?
+What are the shortcomings of the Memento Pattern?

 View Answer: